Miss MacDonell and Mrs Shepherd would like to welcome you to Sycamore Class!

 Each of these will have a focus to try and solve over each term.

-Although there is no formal homework in Year one, we do have a termly home learning challenge.
-In addition, we would appreciate you reading daily with your child and practising the spellings.
+Although there is no formal homework in Year one, we do have a termly home learning project which can be found linked at the bottom of this page, and on SeeSaw (log in information can be found in the children's reading records).
+In addition, we would appreciate you reading daily with your child and encouraging them to complete any activities sent home.

-Due to the current school restrictions please contact the office (on 01233 614660 or email on office@john-wesley.org.uk ) if you need to arrange a meeting with us or have any questions.
+Please contact the office (on 01233 614660, or email on office@john-wesley.org.uk ) if you need to arrange a meeting with us or have any questions.

 The children also have their reading logs which you can write notes in to communicate with us.